 Unfortunately, some employers retaliate when employees exercise their rights to FMLA leave.
 If your employer violated FMLA laws and fired you after surgery despite being able to perform the job properly, you may be able to take legal action to seek damages and remedies.
 You should talk to an employment attorney about your rights and whether you are eligible to pursue a claim.

 Man Sues Employer for FMLA Violation

-Such action was taken by an ex-employee of a trailer manufacturer in another state.
-The man filed a lawsuit against his former employers, alleging an FMLA violation.
+An ex-employee of a trailer manufacturer filed a lawsuit against his former employers, alleging an FMLA violation.
 According to the complaint, the plaintiff worked in the parts department of the company from May 2000 through July 2014.

 The plaintiff contended that he developed a hernia-related medical problem and informed his employer in July 2014 that he needed surgery and would be away from work for three weeks.
 The plaintiff alleges his employer failed to classify his absence properly in accordance with the FMLA.
 When he contacted his supervisor in mid-August to confirm his imminent return, she apparently informed him that his position had been terminated.